Skip to Content

 Stay in: Mammoth Hot Springs Village

-For today’s itinerary, you can go to Lamar Valley twice if you don’t mind doubling back on your route.
+You can go to Lamar Valley twice for today’s itinerary if you don’t mind doubling back on your route.

 This would allow you to visit Lamar Valley first thing in the morning (dawn) and again in the evening (dusk) when the animals are most active.